 #8: Picnic Chairs or Blankets

-Investing in picnic chairs or a blanket is a good idea if you will be picnicking at the beach other places where there aren’t tables or chairs.
+Investing in picnic chairs or a blanket is a good idea if you will be picnicking at the beach or other places where there aren’t tables or chairs.
 Check out Amazon—a big selection and less expensive.

 #9: Make Your Picnic Healthy

-When choosing foods for your picnics, please don’t overload your kids on sugar or unhealthy snacks.
+When choosing foods for your picnics, please don’t overload your kids with sugar or unhealthy snacks.
 I’ve added recipes that contain plenty of fruits and veggies and small doses of sugar.

 #10: 8 Toys & Games for Brain-Building, Outdoor Fun

 Depending on your picnic location, bring toys and games for outdoor play.
-There are links to 12 toys and games for kids and brain-building fun.
-Consider these 12 outdoor toys:
+Consider these 8 outdoor toys:

 - Assorted balls